32bitx64bit/HostIt/readme.md

 ## Quick Start

 ### Prerequisites
-- Go 1.24 installed.
+- GO version 1.24.0 (Or greater) needs to be installed.
-- VPS for a Linux server.
+- VPS for a Linux server (With go installed as well)
 - Ports 7000/7001 (agent control and data listeners), 7002 (dashboard).
 So ensure these ports are opened and not blocked.

 ### Server (Linux only)